Accepts questions from anywhere.

 I'm trying to identify a tree in my back yard (see attached .JPG).
 I would also like to know how large the tree will grow?
 Thank you!

 I am in Norfolk Va and have a 15 year old Celeste and Brown Turkey fig tree- I understand the Celeste and Brown Turkey can get "10 to 20 feet high."?
 That is quite a range- can I keep my tree under 10 feet without too much excessive pruning?
 Are there pitfalls to pruning?
 Is it true that I am supposed to strip off the large leaves to help the fruit develop? i

 ALSO - Do I have a snowball's chance in hell of keeping a Myer Lemon semi-dwarf tree alive in a sunny fenced corner of a yard if I burlap, heap leaves on it, Christams lights, poprtable green house or WHATEVER to keep it alive during cold winters?
 (Norfolk- I think zone 7a?)

 Would like to start a new plant from this one.

-Norfolk Virginia almost 3 years ago
+Norfolk Virginia over 3 years ago

 I have a large bed of well-established English ivy that I need to eradicate.
 I've tried before to cut it and pull it out but it came back even lusher.
 It is growing up a large pine tree and when I try to tear it off, it breaks part-way up.